Planktos, from ancient Greek = Drifter

 I utilize art and marine science to reveal the fascinating nature and personality of plankton.
 By creating playful public sculpture and hands-on educational materials, I hope to inspire people to love and protect the organisms that make life on earth possible.

 When individual plankton are made large enough to walk under and climb on, the magnitude and consequence of their existence can be appreciated.
-We can immerse ourselves in the ocean among the vulnerable creatures and recognize their relevance to our own existence.
-Children, especially, can engage through games and science-based projects and learn the names of each organism just as they do dinosaurs.
+If we can immerse ourselves among the magnified organisms, touch them and play on them, we can more easily comprehend their relevance to our own existence.

 I am looking for sites to install my wood or cast metal sculptures where people can interact with them and enjoy their elegant forms and tactile appeal.
 If you have an institution or residential location and would like to discuss siting a spectacular plankton installation, please get in touch with me.